dhdaines/playa/README.md

-Note that the actual positioning of the glyphs is only done once you actually look at their `bbox` property, so for instance, if you wish to ignore glyphs with `textstate.render_mode == 3` (which means "invisible") or `gstate.scolor.values == (1.0,)` (which means "written in white ink") then you could do that.
+Note that the actual positioning of the glyphs is only done once you actually look at their `bbox` property, so for instance, if you wish to ignore glyphs with `glyph.gstate.render_mode == 3` (which means "invisible") or `glyph.gstate.scolor.values == (1.0,)` (which means "written in white ink") then you could do that.

-PDF has the concept of a *text state* which determines some aspects of how text is rendered.
-You can obviously access this though `glyph.textstate` - note that the text state, like the graphics state, is mutable, so you will have to copy it or save individual parameters that you might care about.
-This may be a major footgun so watch out.
+For text extraction you really don't care about the `bbox`, but you probably *do* care about the origin of each glyph relative to its neighbours.
+For this reason PLAYA provides you with two convenience properties, `origin` and `displacement`, which are considerably faster to compute than the `bbox`.

 PLAYA doesn't guarantee that text objects come at you in anything other than the order they occur in the file (but it does guarantee